helloanh/dom-enlightenment-exercises/README.md

 ## DOM Enlightenment
-notes and exercises for book with the same name by Cody Lindley
+notes and exercises for the textbook with the same name by Cody Lindley

 ### Ch1 - Node Overview